TrollSkull/TNTReporter/README.md

 - [License](#-license)

 ## ✨ Features
-- ### Very lightweight and friendly with low-resource servers.
+- ### ⚡ Very lightweight and friendly with low-resource servers.
      The plugin has a clean and lightweight code `( 9kb )` which uses few server resources.

-### Highly customizable.
+- ### 🔩 Highly customizable.
-- You can create or download translation files for this plugin, check translation folders and [Translations] for more info.
+     You can create or download translation files for this plugin, check translation folders and [Translations] for more info.

+- ### 📚 Modular.

 ## 📸 Screenshots & Media